ameba23/hdp/README.md

 Requires node >= 14.
 Tested with 14.17.5

-All options can be given either as command line options or in a TOML configuration file at `~/.hdp/config.toml`
+All options can be given either as command line options, specified in a TOML configuration file at `~/.hdp/config.toml`, or set with the web interface.

 - `shares` - one or more directories containing media to share
 - `join` - topic name to join - you will connect to peers who enter the same name